-Some other considerations for your instructional simulation or game include keeping a design document during development that includes:
+Some other considerations for your instructional simulation or game include keeping a notebook that includes:

-- 1) Design Sketches (graphical representations of the art assets in your game) - 2) Sketches of your interface designs - 3) Core interactions available in the game - 4) How your scenarios (convexities) are arranged (eg. linear vs. non-linear) - 5) A list of interactive elements available in each scenario - 6) Your instructional Goals and Objectives associated with the game, as well as with each scenario. - 7) Lists of media elements needed in your game, including any needed - a) Storyboards for various screens - b) Scripts for any spoken or written components, including especially instructions for players, or advice from embedded tutors. - c) Music and Sound assets - d) Art assets - e) Textual assets - 8) A production flowchart and anticipated timeline for major milestones
+- i.
+Design Sketches (graphical representations of the art assets in your game) - ii.
+Sketches of your interface designs - iii.
+Your core interactions available in the game - iv.
+How your scenarios (convexities) are arranged (eg. linear vs. non-linear) - v.
+A list of interactive elements available in each scenario - vi.
+Your instructional Goals and Objectives associated with the game, as well as with each scenario. - vii.
+Lists of media elements needed in your game, including any needed - a.
+Storyboards for various screens - b.
+Scripts for any spoken or written components, including especially instructions for players, or advice from embedded tutors. - c.
+Music and Sound assets - d.
+Art Assets - e.
+Textual assets viii.
+A production flowchart and anticipated timeline for major milestones

-Finally, when the project is over, a production document should be produced that clearly describes the creation process as it actually happened, including all major milestones, obstacles overcome, and compromises made.
-In regard to the instructional efficacy of the project, it is important that each of the following also be included in this document:
+And finally, when the project is over, a production document should be produced that clearly describes the creation process as it actually happened, including all major milestones, obstacles overcome, and compromises made.
+In regards to the instructional efficacy of the project, it is important that each of the following also be included in this document:

-- 1) A description of the subject matter and content (e.g., 5th grade Math tutorial, 7th grade Science simulation or 12th Computer Science game). - 2) A description of target audience and their learning characteristics (e.g., 11th grade Biology students). - 3) A description of learning task and corresponding goals (e.g., balance of powers in US government). - 4) A description of how your instructional simulation fits into an overall course of study and strategies to integrate your simulation into an overall course of study (if applicable). - 5) The type of instructional simulation that was developed (i.e., decision-making, data-driven, modeling, and/or scenario-based) - 6) Rationale: An explanation on how your project incorporates the principles and concepts of instructional simulations.
+A description of the subject matter and content (e.g., 5th grade Math tutorial, 7th grade Science simulation or 12th Computer Science game).

+- 2) A description of target audience and their learning characteristics (e.g., 11th grade Biology students). - 3) A description of learning task and corresponding goals (e.g., balance of powers in US government). - 4) A description of how your instructional simulation fits into an overall course of study and strategies to integrate your simulation into an overall course of study (if applicable). - 5) The type of instructional simulation that was developed (i.e., decision-making, data-driven, modeling, and/or scenario-based) - 6) Rationale: An explanation on how your project incorporates the principles and concepts of instructional simulations.